 Once you have completed the form and made sure you have signed it, you need to return it to us.

-You can scan the form and upload your cancellation request online, or return the form to us at the Civic Centre.
+You can scan or photograph the form and upload your cancellation request online, or return the form to us at the Civic Centre.

 If we do not receive your completed cancellation request form in time, you will still have your absent vote in place.
 This means you will be unable to vote at the polling station on the election day.

-To request a re-issue of your postal vote, you must download, print and fill in the re-issue request form.
+To request a re-issue of your postal vote, you must fill in a re-issue request form.

 We must receive your request no later than 5pm on the day of the election.